 - The person may have mentioned several issues, therefore, focusing on one at a time might be the best path.
-For example, picking the ones you feel you’re more able to support them with or ones most relevant at helping them cope with work.
+For example, pick the ones you feel you’re more able to support them with or one’s most relevant to helping them cope with work.

 - Focus on the here and now when possible, which can be done by sharing how it’s making you feel in response to what the person has said.

 - Be genuine, so if you say you’re comfortable talking about something, then you actually should be comfortable about it.

 - Offer unconditional positive regard (basic acceptance and support regardless of what they say).

 I covered this in an article before, but this could make for a good activity to help people manage their workload so they can better manage their stress.
 If you’re interested in finding out more, click here.

 Another topic you could cover is what stress is and how they can manage it.
 Again, this is a topic I’ve previously written about, so click here if you’d like to read the article so you can make an activity around it.